Flat Learning Curve

 Seamless GORM Integration

-Grails seamlessly integrates with GORM, a data access toolkit that provides a rich set of APIs for accessing relational and non-relational data.
+The Grails framework seamlessly integrates with GORM, a data access toolkit that provides a rich set of APIs for accessing relational and non-relational data.
 GORM also includes implementations for Hibernate (SQL), MongoDB, Cassandra, and Neo4j.

 REST APIs, REACT, ANGULAR

-Technologies such as GSP, JSON Views, and Markup Views help developers effortlessly generate HTML, JSON and XML.
+Technologies such as GSP, JSON Views, and Markup Views help developers effortlessly generate HTML, JSON, and XML.

 Developers can access support at any time via IDEs and text editors, such as Intellij IDEA, Eclipse, Sublime, and Textmate.